How to Read Golf Cart Tire Sizes (Everything to Know)

 Another aspect I like considering when looking at wheel sizes and cart tires is ply rating.
 The ply rating refers to a tire’s thickness.
 It indicates how durable it will be and which terrain it best suits.

 For instance, a 6-ply tire features extra thickness, making it more puncture-resistant and suitable for extreme off-road use.
-A 4-ply option has a more versatile and tougher construction, suiting utility on paved streets and the moderate to extreme off-road.
+A 4-ply option has a more versatile and tougher construction, suiting utility on paved streets and moderate to extreme off-road.

 The models with a 2-ply rating offer a spongy and soft ride on larger wheel assemblies.
 They are my favorite because they are perfect for riding on golf courses and support light off-road use.